pytorch/xla/docs/bazel.md

 Remote caching is disabled by default but because it speeds up incremental builds by a huge margin, it is almost always recommended, and it is enabled by default in the CI automation and on Cloud Build.

-To authenticate on a machine, please ensure that you have the credentials present with `gcloud auth login --no-browser` or equivalent.
+To authenticate on a machine, please ensure that you have the credentials present with `gcloud auth application-default login --no-launch-browser` or equivalent.

 Using the remote cache configured by `remote_cache` configuration setup requires authentication with GCP.
 There are various ways to authenticate with GCP.
 For individual developers who have access to the development GCP project, one only needs to